JiwaBumi/KomputasiParallelTeam2/README.md

 - **GCC** to compile C++ files
 - **Command Prompt, Terminal or PowerShell** for compiling and execution
 - **Git** and **GitHub** for version control and documentation
-- **Cisco AnnyConnect VPN** and **SSH/HPC Server** specifically for execution of our code FOR the essay project.
+- **Cisco AnyConnect VPN** and **SSH/HPC Server** specifically for execution of our code FOR the essay project.
 Our code can be executed locally by anyone (needs NVIDIA GPU for .cu files)
 - **WinSCP** to view and manage files on the SSH/HPC server more beautifully and more convenient.
 Not required if not using SSH/HPC server
 - **Visual Studio Code**  as our members' choice for text editors for coding, as well as pushing updates to Github
 ---